panuhorsmalahti/typescript-style-guide/README.md

 # TypeScript style guide

-This guide tries to optimize for readability and maintainability over performance.
+This guide optimizes for readability and maintainability over performance.
 It includes style conventions and some TypeScript best practices.

 General
 -------

 Use [TSLint](https://www.npmjs.com/package/tslint) in your build process to enforce the style.
+Write ES6 with strict mode and compile to your target using e.g. [babel](https://github.com/babel/babel).

 Types
 -----